LowCostCustoms/sonar-scanner-action/README.md

 # Sonar-Scanner Github Action

-An action that runs sonar-scanner in a docker-container and retrieves the quality gate status if needed.
+An action that runs sonar-scanner in a docker-container and retrieves the quality gate status, if needed.
 In the latter case if the quality gate fails the action fails as well.

 ## Usage